 Total cost for connecting all ropes is 5 + 9 + 15 = 29.
 This is the optimized cost for connecting ropes.
 Other ways of connecting ropes would always have same or more cost.
 For example, if we connect 4 and 6 first (we get three strings of 3, 2 and 10), then connect 10 and 3 (we get two strings of 13 and 2).
 Finally we connect 13 and 2.
 Total cost in this way is 10 + 13 + 15 = 38.

-1) Create a min heap and insert all lengths into the min heap.
+- Create a min-heap and insert all lengths into the min-heap.

-2) Do following while number of elements in min heap is not one.
+- Do following while the number of elements in min-heap is not one.

-……a) Extract the minimum and second minimum from min heap
+- Extract the minimum and second minimum from min-heap

 Total cost for connecting ropes is 29

-Time Complexity: Time complexity of the algorithm is O(nLogn) assuming that we use a O(nLogn) sorting algorithm.
+- Time Complexity: O(nLogn), assuming that we use a O(nLogn) sorting algorithm.
 Note that heap operations like insert and extract take O(Logn) time.

 Algorithmic Paradigm: Greedy Algorithm